alsungyong/MyDevNote/index.rst

 .. note::

-a year ago @jenkinskurento [faq] Specify that all ports should be open for STUN to work in AWS This tutorial has been configured to use https.
-Follow the `instructions <../../mastering/securing-kurento-applications.html#configure-java-applications-to-use-https>`_
+This tutorial has been configured to use https.
+Follow the `instructions <../../mastering/securing-kurento-applications.html#configure-java-applications-to-use-https>`_to secure your application.
-2 years ago @jenkinskurento First version of securing kurento applications to secure your application.

 For the impatient: running this example
 =======================================